 The ability to move around from one place to another and engage in physical activities is something that all of us enjoy.
 Unfortunately, all that can end with paralysis.
 A 2009 study conducted by the Christopher & Dana Reeve Foundation revealed that nearly 1 in 50 people live with paralysis or 5.6 million people.
 Stroke was the leading cause of paralysis at 29 percent, followed by spinal cord injury at 23 percent.

-According to the website of Bruner Law Firm, the economic consequences of paralysis are often devastating as well as the medical bills for care and treatment.
+According to the website of Fields Disability, the economic consequences of paralysis are often devastating.
+Being unable to continue life as you know it forces paralysis victims to adapt, and they often need help to do it.
 Paralysis happens when the nerve cells or neurons that control muscle movement becomes damaged.
 As a result, the muscles cannot move voluntarily causing the person to be paralyzed.
 There are four major causes of paralysis and they are:

 Stroke occurs when the supply of blood to the brain is disturbed.
 Like any other organ, the brain requires constant flow of blood and if that supply is restricted or stopped, the brain cells will begin to die causing brain damage.
 According to the study mentioned above, stroke is the leading cause of paralysis.